{user_name}

 6. Right to data portability

 1. the processing is based on consent pursuant to Art.
 6(1)(a) GDPR or Art.
 9(2)(a) GDPR or on a contract pursuant to Art.
-6(1)(b) GDPR, and
+6(1)(b) GDPR and

 2. the processing is carried out by automated means.

-The right to data portability does not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+The right to data portability shall not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 7. Right to object